EarlyMssElectronicLibrary/spindle/README.markdown

 Use the appropriate method for your shell.

+If you're going to do metadata and data ingest, you'll need to set up the Spindle init.rb for your system.
+See `doc/dot_spindle/README` for details.

 ### Blather you can skip

 There are several parts to data handling.
 Once data has been completed via